RGANJAM-786/K8s/Liveness Probe-Readiness.md

 🟢 Interview-friendly answer:

-“Developers usually define what indicates an app is healthy or ready, like a health-check endpoint or command.
-As a DevOps engineer, I take those details and configure liveness and readiness probes in the Pod spec.
-It’s a collaboration — developers know the application behavior, and DevOps translates that into Kubernetes configuration.”
+“Developers usually define what indicates an app is healthy or ready, like a health-check endpoint or command & I take those details and configure liveness and readiness probes in the Pod spec.

 apiVersion: v1
 kind: Pod